microsoft/AirSim/docs/unreal_custenv.md

 ## Chosing Your Vehicle: Car or Multirotor
 By default AirSim spawns multirotor.
 You can easily change this to car and use all of AirSim goodies.
 Please see [using car](using_car.md) guide.

+## Updating Your Environment to Latest Version of AirSim
+Once you have your environment using above instructions, you should frequently update your local AirSim code to latest version from GitHub.
+Below are the instructions to do this:

+1. First put [clean.bat](https://github.com/Microsoft/AirSim/blob/master/Unreal/Environments/Blocks/clean.bat) (or [clean.sh](https://github.com/Microsoft/AirSim/blob/master/Unreal/Environments/Blocks/clean.sh) for Linux users) in the root folder of your environment.
+Run this file to clean up all intermediate files in your Unreal project.
+2. Do `git pull` in your AirSim repo followed by `build.cmd` (or `./build.sh` for Linux users).
+3. Replace [your project]/Plugins folder with AirSim/Unreal/Plugins folder.
+4. Right click on your .uproject file and chose "Generate Visual Studio project files" option.
+This is not required for Linux.

 ## FAQ